Nikola611/Person-Emotion-Identifier/README.md

 FER is a Python library that provides tools for facial emotion recognition.
 The project uses FER to detect and classify emotions on detected faces in real-time.

+*THE REPO DOES NOT CONTAIN TRAINING IMAGES DOWNLOADED FROM https://cocodataset.org/#download.
+IF YOU WANT TO RUN IT DOWNLOAD TRAINING IMAGES AND ANNOTATIONS FOR 2017*